Integrate serial based process control systems with high capacity Ethernet networks.

 Modbus with WiFi

-These converters encapsulate serial Modbus data into TCP/IP packets and transmit them over WiFi, to Modbus TCP compatible systems.
-They eliminate the need for long cable runs, making them ideal for large facilities or remote locations.
+Convert serial Modbus signals to Modbus TCP and transmit them wirelessly.
+WiFi eliminates the need for long cable runs, making these gateways ideal for large facilities or remote locations.

 CANBus TO Modbus

-These gateways facilitate the connection of newer CANbus based sensors and equipment to existing Modbus infrastructures without requiring a system overhaul.
+Integrate modern CANbus based sequipment to existing Modbus infrastructures without requiring a system overhaul.

-They act as a translator between real time, high speed, and fault tolerant CANbus and Ethernet or serial based Modbus syatems.
-In mixed protocol environments, these gateways ensure that sensor readings, diagnostic codes, or control signals from a CANbus network can be accessed by a Modbus based SCADA system.
+Acting as a translator between real time, high speed, and fault tolerant CANbus and Ethernet or serial based Modbus systems.
+In mixed protocol environments, these gateways ensure that sensor readings, diagnostic codes, or control signals from a CANbus network can be accessed by a Modbus based system.

 Modbus Notes